BMW Transmission Problems Explained

 - Follow the prompts on the diagnostic tool to update the software on your EGS transmission computer.

-- The update process may take several minutes, so be patient and do not disconnect the diagnostic tool or turn off the engine during the update process.
+- The updating process can take several minutes, so you need to be patient and not disconnect the diagnostic tool or turn off the engine while it is happening.

 - Once the update is complete, the diagnostic tool will prompt you to clear any stored fault codes and restart the engine.

-- After the engine is restarted, test drive the vehicle to ensure the transmission is shifting properly and that there are no warning messages or error codes.
+- After you restart the engine, you will have to test drive the vehicle to ensure the transmission is shifting properly and there are no warning messages or error codes.

-It is important to note that software update procedures may vary depending on the model and year of your BMW.
-It is best to consult your vehicle’s user manual or seek assistance from a certified BMW technician for specific instructions.
+It is crucial to note that new software update procedures may differ depending on your BMW’s model and year.
+For specific instructions, it is best to consult your vehicle’s user manual or seek assistance from a certified BMW technician.

-BMW often comes up with software updates for the automatic transmission.
-These updates change the shift points, which improves the shifting.
-It has been reported to fix intermittent shifting problems or SAFE MODE issues in some cases.
-You will need to call your BMW dealer and ask them if a software update for your particular car’s transmission.
+BMW often develops software updates for the automatic transmission.
+These updates change the shift points, improving shifting.
+In some cases, they have been reported to fix intermittent shifting problems or SAFE MODE issues.
+You must call your BMW dealer and ask them for a software update for your car’s transmission.

-We have seen cases where the BMW transmission will get stuck in second or third gear and will not come out of failsafe mode even if you restart the car.
+We have seen cases where the BMW transmission gets stuck in second or third gear and will not come out of failsafe mode even if the car is restarted.
 In one case, this problem was caused by a dead battery that stored hard codes.

-Even though the BMW battery was replaced, the car remained in Failsafe mode.
-Typically a BMW will go into failsafe mode if the voltage is under 11 volts.
-If a fault code is stored in the EGS module, you will need a BMW Specific Scanner to clear the fault codes from the EGS module.
-First, carry diagnostic procedure to repair the problem then you will be able to remove the codes.
+The car remained in Failsafe mode even though the BMW battery was replaced.
+Typically, a BMW will go into failsafe mode if the voltage is under 11 volts.
+If a fault code is stored in the EGS module, you will need a capable OBD-II scanner, like the YOUCANIC Full System Scanner, to clear the fault codes from the EGS module.
 Low battery voltage can also cause the transmission to not go into Drive or Reverse.

 6. First Gear Issues

-Often the transmission issue may be due to a problem with the first gear only.
-To verify the problem with the first gear, set your BMW transmission in Winter mode, which forces the transmission to start in the second gear.
+The transmission issue may often be due to only a problem with the first gear.
+To verify the problem with the first gear, set your BMW transmission to winter mode, which forces the transmission to start in the second gear.
 If your BMW shifts normally in winter mode, there is an issue with the first gear.
 Keep the transmission in winter mode until you get your BMW transmission repaired.

 7. Stuck In Park